COSTA RICA IMMIGRATION & MOVING EXPERTS

 5.)
 Q. Do I need an official legal status in Costa Rica in order to purchase a home?

 A. The short answer to this question is no. Without a legal status, you remain a tourist.
 As a tourist, you can live here, purchase a home, drive a car and enjoy pretty much everything that a Costa Rican or legalized expat does.
 As a tourist you must ensure that your Visa is current and this is done by what is locally called “making a border run” to have that Visa renewed.
-Typically, you must leave every 90 days, but varies depending on your country of origin.
-You can spend as little time as a couple of hours outside of Costa Rica and your visa will be renewed typically for another 90 days.
+Typically, you must leave every 180 days, but varies depending on your country of origin.
+You can spend as little time as a couple of hours outside of Costa Rica and your visa will be renewed typically for another 180 days.
+Also, without a legal status, you are not privy to many other incentives available.

 6.)
 Q. After submitting our paperwork to Immigration and while waiting for the official receipt of our cedula, can a person work?